-Ting now allows customers to bring select Sprint devices onto its serviceAlex Wagner - Deputy Managing Editor, News Desk
+Ting now allows customers to bring select Sprint devices onto its serviceAlex Wagner - Editorial Director of News and Content

 Ting previously promised that customers would be able to bring their own Sprint devices on its service in the fourth quarter of this year, and today the company announced that that feature is now live in public beta.
 There is currently support for seven devices, including the HTC EVO 4G and Samsung Galaxy S II Epic 4G Touch, which Ting says covers around 80 percent of the Sprint devices that consumers said that they'd like to port.